how-to-open-science/knowledge-base/reproducibility/literature.md

 After more than half a decade of discussion, the literature on reproducibility is substantial.
 Thankfully, brave authors have provided summaries and reviews:

+* [Spellman, Gilbert, & Corker (2017)](https://psyarxiv.com/ak6jr) provide practical, actionable advice for **Open Science: What, Why, and How**
-* Nelson, J. Simmons, & Simonsohn (2017) provide an excellent overview of [**psychology's renaissance**](https://dx.doi.org/10.1146/annurev-psych-122216-011836), with a focus on questionable research practices and suggested mitigation strategies.
+* [Nelson, J. Simmons, & Simonsohn (2017)](https://dx.doi.org/10.1146/annurev-psych-122216-011836) have written an excellent overview of **Psychology's Renaissance**, with a focus on questionable research practices and suggested mitigation strategies.
-* Brent Roberts and Dan Simmons have compiled an extensive [**reproducibility and replicability reading list**](https://docs.google.com/document/d/14lBD0aZDPij2Z6AOpAharOAtmt6ZBI0EuF3_tu8m66I/) which lists further literature by topic.
+* Brent Roberts and Dan Simmons have compiled an extensive [**Reproducibility and Replicability Reading List**](https://docs.google.com/document/d/14lBD0aZDPij2Z6AOpAharOAtmt6ZBI0EuF3_tu8m66I/) which lists further literature by topic.